luigibustos/project_1/README.md

 ### Building Simon
 As a part of General Assembly's Software Engineer Immersive program, I was tasked with building a simple game for my Project 1.
 I chose the game Simon.

 In order to build the game Simon.
-I created three core functions
+I created three core functions:

-- A function to generate and store a random sequence:
+- A function to generate and store a random sequence
 ```
 const sequence = [];
 const gameBtns = document.querySelectorAll('.game-button')